Year |

 Idaho’s draw odds can be a little complicated with the way that they cap the nonresidents at up to 10% of the tags.
 However, the way that they run the drawing process can be a benefit to nonresidents.
 Any time that the ratio between resident to nonresident applicants is higher than 9:1, meaning nine residents to one nonresident, the nonresident applicant has basically the same odds as a resident.
 With this ratio, there are not enough nonresident applicants to fill the 10% of the total permits offered for that unit, so the cap or quota doesn’t come into play.

 Idaho might not be known for producing the biggest bulls out there, but it’s still a great place to hunt — whether you’re using an over-the-counter (OTC) tag or luck into a controlled hunt permit.
 If you’re willing to put in the effort, there are plenty of opportunities across the state.
 That said, the best chances for bigger bulls, better timing and overall hunt quality usually come with the controlled hunts.
-Some units offer both controlled and OTC options, so you’ll need to keep an eye on the rules to stay legal, but that overlap can really work in your favor when targeting mature bulls under the radar.
+Some units offer both controlled and general tag options, so you’ll need to keep an eye on the rules to stay legal, but that overlap can really work in your favor when targeting mature bulls under the radar.

-Idaho may not be famous for its massive bulls, but it still provides fantastic chances for hunters with either OTC tags or controlled hunts.
+Idaho may not be famous for its massive bulls, but it still provides fantastic chances for hunters with either general tags or controlled hunts.
 Throughout the state, opportunity abounds for those ready to work for it.
 However, the optimal conditions, trophy potential and timing are typically found within the controlled hunting opportunities.
 Idaho offers a large number of controlled hunts — most of which are season specific — and it will be important for hunters to pay close attention to their hunt codes when applying.
 In the below section, we take an indepth look at the best controlled hunts for Idaho elk.

 Since archery season usually lines up with the September rut, hunters lucky enough to snag one of these tags are in for a pretty awesome experience.
 Getting a tag can be tough, but the hunt itself is something you won’t forget anytime soon.
 Idaho only has a handful of archery only controlled hunt zones, mostly tucked away in the southern part of the state.
 These spots are well-managed, which means the bulls have a chance to grow big thanks to limited hunting pressure.